RottingApple/hands-on/session-4/README.md

 ## Excercises

-1. Suppose the following relational schema exists, where there are travel agents selling flights to some destination.
+1. **[use fiitpdt/postgres for this excercise]** Suppose the following relational schema exists, where there are travel agents selling flights to some destination.
 A flight can have multiple services from the set `{business class, lunch, drinks, priority boarding, online check-in}`.

 ````
 AGENT (**a_id**, name)